AdaptiveResources/ipfs-claims/README.md

 ## Testing
 For testing, a claim hash should be added to the `constants.js` file of the desired claim token you want to trace.

-It is important to run get claim data tests`npm run test-getClaimData`, before performing risk management tests `npm run test-riskMitigation`.
-This way if the first test fails you know there are major red flags in the claim token.
-The second script contains more detailed tests.
+It is important to run get claim data tests `npm run test-getClaimData` before performing risk management tests `npm run test-riskMitigation`.
+This way if the first test fails you know there are red flags in the claim token data format.
+The second script contains more detailed tests on the claim data.
 Finally, `npm run test-complete` will run the two tests sequentially.

 ### Test Scripts
 - `getClaimData.js`